erikpukinskis/direct-monetization-static/_proposal/receipts.markdown

 A **Bare Receipt** is an object, represented in json, describing payment made for a particular item at a particular time.
 In the simple case a receipt will contain

 - A unix timestamp `time`, as an integer representing seconds.
-Parties shall generally assume that the timestamp is accurate, even in the face of contradicting evidence.
+(Parties shall generally assume that the timestamp is accurate, even in the face of contradicting evidence.
+This is to avoid conflits with any mixnet impelmentations.
+A receipt dated in the future need not be accpeted.)
 - A `unit` of currency.
 [ISO4217](https://en.wikipedia.org/wiki/ISO_4217) codes are recommended.
 - An amount `amount` of that currency, as a decimal number in the currency's major units.
 - A namespace `domain`, typically a domain name, for the item being paid for.